 There is also a small regional airport in Puerto Natales with flights to and from Puerto Montt and Santiago; however, these are seasonal, less frequent when they are running, and more expensive.

 Lastly, if you have more time to enjoy the journey, there is the Navimag Ferry that navigates the coastal islands between Puerto Natales and Puerto Montt.
 This is also a more costly option and offers only one trip to and from Puerto Natales a week.
 But, it would be quite a unique way to see some of the scenery along the coast.

 Whether you decide to rent a car or go by bus, plane, or boat, be sure to book in advance during the high season (summer) because options often sell out in advance.

 Puerto Natales is fairly small, making it easily navigable on foot.
 Many of the city’s tour companies, hotels, restaurants, and grocery stores are concentrated in the heart of town.

 There are no public city buses, but there are taxis around town if you need a ride to and from the bus station or to reach various activities in and around the city.
-Uber does exist here, but we didn’t see any available when there in the winter.
+Uber does operate here, but we never saw any available when there in the winter.